GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 The simplest possible UX is to include an 'Install' or 'Get app' button at an appropriate location in your web content.
-Ensure the button doesn't block other important functionality and is out of the way of the user's flow in the user's journey for your application.
+Ensure the button doesn't block other important functionality and is out of the way of the user's journey through your application.

 <figure class="w-figure">
   <img src="simple-button_desktop.png" alt="Custom install button">